 - Fonts: Most HR professionals will agree that consistency rather than variety is preferable.
 Remember that these folks have to review hundreds of resumes, so keeping your resume clean in terms of font and formatting will be greatly appreciated.

 - Indents and spacing: A simple way to ensure consistent indentation is by using a table with no borders.
 This offers an easy-to-implement format for columns and rows and takes the guesswork out of indents.
 However, if you’re using tables, be sure they're maintained if you convert the document to a PDF.
 When proofing spacing on your resume, remember to review spacing around dates (as mentioned above).

 - Pro Tip: Two spaces after a period are a thing of the past.
 While it may be hard to swallow—especially if you learned this rule in a typing class—it’s nearly universally accepted these days, that one space after a period is the standard.

 - Resume header: Did you move recently?
 Do you have a new email address?
 Did you perhaps marry and hyphenate your last name?
 Double check of these details, as even the smallest error can come across as forgetful and unprofessional.

-Read more on Idealist Careers for advice on how to address these and other common resume mistakes and mishaps.
+Read more on our Career Advice blog for advice on how to address these and other common resume mistakes and mishaps.